 Note: Many of these co-ops are no longer available.
 (Montessori homeschool co-ops often are offered according to the homeschooling situation of the co-op leader or age of the co-op leader’s child or children.)
 The information is still very useful.

-Among her other Montessori posts, Melissa from Vibrant Wanderings has a number of posts on a community homeschool classroom (photo from Our Community Homeschool Classroom post).
-In their particular Montessori classroom, Melissa was already a certified Montessori teacher, and the classroom was set up in her home.
+Melissa from Vibrant Wanderings had a number of posts on a community homeschool classroom (photo from Our Community Homeschool Classroom post).
+In their particular Montessori classroom, Melissa was already a certified Montessori teacher,and the classroom was set up in her home.
 It was probably closer to a traditional Montessori school than many Montessori playgroups or homeschool co-ops.
-You’ll find lots of helpful information at Vibrant Wanderings even if you have a simpler setup.
+Her blog is no longer available, but the photo shows one way to set up a classroom in your home that could be used for community activities.

 Kathy von Duyke has a post on Building a Montessori Homeschooling Co-op at Homeschool World.